What is the Budget Period in Accounting?

 (1) Long–term budgets for three to five years should be prepared for expansion and modernization, introducing new products or new projects and undertaking heavy advertisement.

-(2) Annual budget coinciding with the financial accounting year should be prepared for the operational activities (i.e., sales, purchase, production etc., of the business).
+(2) An annual budget coinciding with the financial accounting year should be prepared for the operational activities (i.e., sales, purchase, production etc., of the business).

-(3) For control purposes, short–terms budget- monthly or even weekly budget – should be prepared for watching the progress of actual performance against the target.
+(3) For control purposes, a short–term budget- monthly or even weekly budget – should be prepared to watch the progress of actual performance against the target.

 A short-term budget is prepared to see that actual performance is proceeding according to the budget, and early corrective actions may be taken if there is any pitfall.